Gmugra/net.cactusthorn.config/README.md

 For console applications, it is convenient to provide command line arguments to the `ConfigFactory` using this feature.

 ### Caching
 By default, `ConfigFactory` caches loaded properties using source-URI (after resolving system properties and/or environment variable in it) as a cache key.
-To not cache properties related to the URI(s), use the `addSourceNoCache` methods instead of `addSource`.

-Alternative, it's possible to use URI-prefix `nocache:` this also will switch off caching for the URI. e.g.
+To not cache properties related to the URI(s), use URI-prefix `nocache:` this will switch off caching for the URI. e.g.
 `nocache:system:properties`
 `nocache:file:~/my.properties`